ahakola/FightRecorder/SavedVariables.md

 	}
 ```

+After these are added to `RaidData.lua`, you can use ingame command `/frec clear` to clean the newly hard coded data from `bossDB` to keep it more manageable.

 ---

 **Example:** _Ny'alotha, the Waking City_ `instanceId`and `instanceName` with three new `encounterId` and `encounterName` and their related `creatureId` and `creatureName` information saved ready to be added to `RaidData.lua`.